Planning a Patagonia itinerary can be a little complicated if you want to see the best of both worlds, from the two countries that it inhabits.

 An influx of tourism through the second half of the 20th century meant that Patagonia went from a remote backpacking destination to one that, even now, props up the region’s economy.

-This Patagonia itinerary guide is inspired by my overland journey to Ushuaia, all the way from Colombia.
+This Patagonia itinerary guide is inspired by my overland journey to Ushuaia, all the way from the very north of Colombia.
 Before we get our teeth into the wheres and the whys, let’s take a look at the hows and the popular FAQs surrounding Patagonia.

 Argentine Patagonia vs Chilean Patagonia

-As mentioned above, the vast region of Patagonia is made up of two countries: Argentina and Chile.
+The vast region of Patagonia is made up of two countries: Argentina and Chile.
+So naturally, a regional willy-measuring contest takes place.

 With both nations offering up terrific travelling opportunities and the occasional fervent online war about which is the “best,” it’s not always easy to choose which country to prioritise.
 Having travelled extensively through both regions, I’ll share a few pros and cons that I experienced first-hand.